Pirates vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- Pittsburgh has a record of 11-15 in games where bookmakers have it as underdogs of at least +100 on the moneyline.
+- Pittsburgh has a record of 5-8, a 38.5% win rate, when it's set as an underdog of +125 or more by oddsmakers this season.

-- Sportsbooks have implied with the moneyline set for this matchup that the Pirates have a 50% chance of pulling out a win.
+- The moneyline set for this matchup implies the Pirates have a 44.4% chance of coming away with a victory in the contest.

 - The Pirates have played just one game with a spread this season and covered in that contest.